MansMeg/topic_model_workshop/README.md

 # A one day topic model workshop

-Repository containing everything needed for the topic modeling workshop in Umeå, june 2017.
+This repository contain everything needed for the topic modeling workshop in Umeå, june 2017.
+You can either just follow the knitty-gritty details of fiting a topic model or try to do it yourself.
+If you want to do it yourself, you need to download the material and install the software below.

+## Get the material for the workshop

+The easiest way is just to either clone the repository (for those who knows git) or just click on the green button "Clone or Download" -> "Download as ZIP".

-## Installation/software
+## Installation / software

 To be able to follow everything in detail, you would need to have R and R-Studio installed.
 You can find R [here](https://cran.r-project.org/) and R-Studio [here](https://www.rstudio.com/).
 It is all open source.